-- 3.6 Staff and Governors are provided with data protection training as part of their induction process.
-Data protection also forms part of continuing professional development, where changes to legislation or the school's processes make it necessary. - 3.7 Definitions of GDPR terms used are as follows - Personal data - Data from which a person can be identified, including data that, when combined with other readily available information, leads to a person being identified. - Sensitive personal data Data such as:
+3.7 Definitions of GDPR terms used are as follows.

+- Personal data Data from which a person can be identified, including data that, when combined with other readily available information, leads to a person being identified. - Sensitive personal data Data such as: